Latest posts by ASA Editor, M.D. (see all)

 What is Drowsiness

 Feeling drowsy during the day is a sensation which we have all experienced after a night of poor sleep.
 It is a sensation of sleepiness, normally occurring at night as we falling asleep, weaving its way into our waking consciousness in varying degrees.
 This feeling can range from a vague drowsiness which is merely annoying to an overwhelming, irresistible sensation of fighting to remain awake.
 The terms excessive daytime sleepiness or hypersomnia (from the Greek meaning in excess and Latin meaning sleep) are also often used to refer to daytime drowsiness.
 If the sensation of drowsiness becomes overwhelming, we might actually fall asleep during the day at times when it is crucial to remain awake and alert.
+Learn how to fall asleep.
 We may even “wake up” during the day without realizing we have fallen asleep.
 Drowsiness which invades our waking life at the wrong times can create a multitude of undesirable and possibly dangerous consequences.

 For most of us, feeling a little drowsy at times is not of great concern.
 However, when drowsiness begins to interfere with our ability to remain awake at work or school, driving a car, reading, attending church, watching television, or in other quiet circumstances, fighting drowsiness can begin to control our life.
 When drowsiness intrudes into life to this extent, we should consider the reasons for this drowsiness.